precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 ```

 The merge command searches passed directories for the event files.
-You can also pass individual files if you are not interested in the other ranks
+You can also pass individual files if you are not interested in all ranks

 The merge command is written in pure python without external dependencies to make it easy to use on clusters.
 After you run `precice-events merge`, you end up with a single file, which can be additionally compressed and transferred to another machine.